Plantiq8a1-plantsupport/Open-source-plantiq8a1/README.md

 + Do Xuan Bao Ninh

 ---
-We hope AI Trồng Cây helps you take better care of your plants! 🌱🚀
+We hope Plantiq8a1 helps you take better care of your plants! 🌱🚀

+#AIFORGOOD2025 (VN)